 Konstantinos A. Karasavvas is a computer scientist with more than 20 years of experience in software systems architecture and design in various projects.
 He is a generalist and a problem solver with expertise in systems engineering & architecture and blockchain technologies.

 He worked in the industry in various different domains, from bioinformatics to the financial sector.
-Currently he is a Bitcoin and Blockchain technology engineer and consultant and is an active member of local Bitcoin communities, organizing meetups and presenting in events.
+Currently, and since 2013, he is focused solely on Bitcoin and open blockchain technologies.
+He is teaching and leading several research and development teams in both academia and industry.
+He is also an open source contributor and an active member of local Bitcoin communities, organizing meetups and presenting in events.

 He holds a MSc in distributed multimedia information systems and a PhD in multi-agent systems and bioinformatics.
 He used to do research and lecturing in service-oriented architectures.
 He has spent more than 10 years working on distributed computing, multi-agent systems, web/grid services, workflow systems and data streaming and integration technologies leading to several publications in journals and conferences.
 (CV / Publications)

 Building a Bitcoin library that provides tools/utilities to interact with the Bitcoin network.
 One of the primary goals of the library is to explain the low-level details of Bitcoin.
 The code is easy to read and properly documented explaining in detail all the thorny aspects of the implementation.
 It is a low-level library which assumes some high-level understanding of how Bitcoin works.
 In the future this might change.